Oaks of Mamre, Hebron

 In the rocky terrain of the Middle East, trees will grow up through bedrock if they have sufficient water.
 This is evidenced by the large holes found at this site.
 A nearby spring at the site would have provided all the water these great trees would have needed to grow and flourish in the rocky soil at this site.

-There were unearthed two square structures with a passage between them.
-These are believed to be part of a gate leading into a walled structure around this site.
-This evidence gives further weight that this site was holy and commemorated.
+Just outside the main walls Herod the Great built are two square structures with a passage between them.
+These are believed to be part of a gate leading into a walled structure around this site that King David constructed.
+This evidence gives further weight to the fact that this site was holy and commemorated.

-6. Roman Wall Construction from Herod the Great
+6. Roman Wall Construction Herod the Great Built (15 BC)

 Mamre in the Bible (Abraham and the Abrahamic Covenant)

 1. God's covenant with Abraham (Abram) begins with a call to leave his country and relatives and go to the land of Israel.
 The first part of the covenant included the land of Israel (Canaan), and that through Abraham all the families of the earth would be blessed.